trapano-monogamo/taskman/README.md

         --> [add, "...", "...", medium]
     ```

-- [ ] code saving to a file at Command::Exit
+- [x] code saving to a file at Command::Exit

-	- write tasklist to $HOME/.taskman
+- [ ] handle all results properly
+    - serialization/deserialization
+        - [ ] move the file from "<taskman_project_dir>/taskman.json" to "$HOME/taskman.json"
+    - distinguish CommandFailedError instances through a string
+    - all UI write!(...)? calls

-- [ ] design tui elements:
+- [x] design tui elements:
 	- a Box should be a rectangle that contains formatted text (with wrapping and trimming).
 		- maybe a block has a fixed size but the border is displayed according to the number of lines of the text
 	- a Panel should contain positioned and sized Boxs.